ibm-cloud-architecture/refarch-cloud-devtest-devops/README.md

 - ensure you are in a Bluemix organization in the US South region (where Open Tool Chain is available)
 - if you are using a temporary account, ensure you have sufficient memory and service instance availability [click here for guidance](https://console.bluemix.net/docs/pricing/index.html#bmtrial)

+ **Use the accounts/credentials creared here in the lab tutorial you will access at the end of this document**

 **Tasks**: